apeskinian/p4_watch-o-tron/README.md

     #### Working Spinner

     A spinner is used when a user confirms the addition or editing of a watch.
 This is when most data is being written to the database, especially if there is also an image to upload to Cloudinary.
-Therefore a spinner is shown in the button and 'Working...' replaces the button text to inform the user that something is happening.
+Therefore, a spinner is shown in the button, and 'Working...' replaces the button text to inform the user that something is happening.

     ![screenshot](documentation/features/messaging/wot_feature_spinner.png "watch-o-tron working... spinner")

 - ### Tooltips

     The watch displays use icons to depict the complications that each watch has.
-For new users this may be a little confusing as to what each one is.
-Therefore tooltips will appear for each one.
+For new users, this may be a little confusing as to what each one is.
+Therefore, tooltips will appear for each one.

     | Complication | Tooltip |
     | :---: | :---: |